An official website of the European Union. See all European Institutions

 Generally the visa issued allows you to visit any of the Schengen States during the same trip, within the validity of the visa.
 A Schengen visa is not appropriate, if you wish to remain in a Schengen country for longer than 90 days, take up employment or establish a business, trade or profession.

-Australian passport holders do not require a visa to enter the European Union or the Schengen States as long as your stay is no longer than 90 days within any 180 day period (and providing your visit is not for gainful activity).
+Australian passport holders do not require a visa to enter the European Union or the Schengen States as long as your stay is no longer than 90 days within any 180 day period, [it is advisable to get your passport stamped as soon as you enter and exit the Schengen Area] (and providing your visit is not for gainful activity).

 If you are not an Australian passport holder, you can consult the overview on our website to find out if you need a visa to enter a Schengen state.